syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 * `pointIndex` - index of the point which needs to be selected.
 * `seriesIndex` - index of the series for which the pointIndex is specified and this is an optional argument.
 By default it will be considered as 0.

-N> The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableMultiSelection.html) and [`selectionType`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/selectionType.html) are also applicable for this but, it is based on their API values specified in the chart.
+>**NOTE**:The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableMultiSelection.html) and [`selectionType`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/selectionType.html) are also applicable for this but, it is based on their API values specified in the chart.

 {% highlight dart %}